hatimhansal/python-port-scanner/README.md

 ---

-## 🐍 Sc_port.py
+## 🐍 Basic Scanner

+### `Sc_port.py`

-`Sc_port.py` is the basic version of the port scanner.
+This is the basic implementation of the port scanner.

-It uses Python's `socket` module to try connecting to ports on the target machine.
+It uses Python's `socket` module to attempt TCP connections to ports on the target.

-Example:
+If a connection can be established, the port is reported as open.

+Run it with:

 ```bash
 python Sc_port.py
 ```

-The program asks for a target and scans the specified ports.

 ---

-## ⚡ Sc_port_fast.py
+## ⚡ Fast Scanner

-`Sc_port_fast.py` is an optimized version of the scanner.

-It uses **concurrent scanning** to check multiple ports at the same time, making the scanning process faster than the basic version.
+### `Sc_port_fast.py`

+This version improves the scanning speed by checking multiple ports concurrently.

 Run it with: